-There’s an incredibly rich mix of culture to be found in the Caribbean — take Barbados, the birthplace of Calypso music; Cuba and its storied political history; or Puerto Rico’s famous rum and original drink the piña colada.
+There’s an incredibly rich mix of culture to be found in the Caribbean—take Barbados, the birthplace of Calypso music, or Puerto Rico’s famous rum and original drink the piña colada.
 There’s one thing, however, that music enthusiasts, history buffs and cocktail sippers can all get behind: traditional Caribbean meals.
 Food embodies a nation’s very culture and essence, and it is a window into each island’s reality.
 After all, food is an adventure.
-Check out our top must-try dishes in the video below:

-From Puerto Rico to Barbados, here’s more about the customary Caribbean recipes you’ll want to taste — take our word for it, and the cruises that will take you right to them:
+From Puerto Rico to Barbados, here’s more about the customary Caribbean recipes you’ll want to taste — and the cruises that can take you to them:

 Puerto Rico: Mofongo

-Coucou, served with flying fish, is the national dish of Barbados — and one you won’t soon forget.
+Cou cou, served with flying fish, is the national dish of Barbados—and one you won’t soon forget.
 Somewhat similar to polenta or grits, it’s made with cornmeal and okra.
-The recipe requires constant stirring to make sure the coucou is a smooth consistency, and it’s then topped with the flying fish, a national symbol that can be seen on the country’s coat of arms.
+The recipe requires constant stirring to make sure the cou cou has a smooth consistency, and it’s then topped with the flying fish, a national symbol that can be seen on the country’s coat of arms.
 Complete with a sauce or gravy made of Barbadian spices, this hearty and delicious meal is an authentic taste of Barbadian culture.

 Chart your course for Barbados, and try this delicacy for yourself.